rhjvanworkum/HomeExaminator/README.md

 # Home Examinator Demo-version

-A python/flask based online examination program using Computer Vision
+A python/flask based online examination program using Computer Vision, currently suitable for exams made with pen and paper

 ### functionality
 - Uses a Flask app for the front-end interface and back-end calculations(both frond and back-end currently just run on the local computer, in the future the back-end could also be deployed to a virtual machine, with better CPU/GPU power for the models)